ngochunghvn/mentora-weather-app/README.md

 Special thanks to [adedoyin-emmanuel](https://github.com/adedoyin-emmanuel/) for the original project inspiration.

-Please support by starring this
+Please support by starring this project and giving feedback.